-Microsites serve to support the MBC vision of reaching the 6 million people in Virginia, Maryland, and DC with the Gospel message of Jesus Christ.
-We provide an opportunity for those who either cannot or will not attend one of our campuses to connect to a Sunday worship service regardless of location or time.
+Microsites provide an opportunity for those who either cannot or will not attend our church to connect to Sunday worship service regardless of time and location.

 Microsites Located Near MBC Tysons